evolbioinfo/goalign/docs/commands/subset.md

 In both ways (`-f` or via command line arguments), if option `-e` is given, names are treated as regexps.
 For example, it is possible to keep only sequences whose name contains "human" with: `goalign subset -i align.fa -e "human"`, or with the case insensitive regexp : `goalign subset -i align.fa -e "(?i)human"`.

-If several names are given, it is considered a "OR", then to get all sequences whose name contains human OR mouse (case insensitive): `goalign subset -i align.fa -e "(?i)human" "(?i)human"`.
+If several names are given, it is considered a "OR", then to get all sequences whose name contains human OR mouse (case insensitive): `goalign subset -i align.fa -e "(?i)human" "(?i)mouse"`.

 Finally, one can revert the matching with `-r` option.
 In that case, given sequences are removed instead.